- “Pain” is one of the most common symptoms among cancer patients. Introduction for different types of pain relief medications.

 - According to The World Health Organization (WHO) Clinical Pain Management Guideline, clinicians should select appropriate analgesics and adjuvant medications based on patients’ severity of pain while pain control.
 The severity of pain could be divided into three levels: mild, moderate, and severe.

 - Appropriate route of administration: Oral administration is the choice of priority.
+Intravenous administration and Subcutaneous injection are recommended only when patients need to relieve pain immediately.

 - Keep the right time or interval of taking medications: To maintain the serum concentration, the patients should take medications continuously and regularly to gain persistent pain control.